jacopocolo/p5-sketchplugin/reference.md

 ```

 ### get(url)
 Returns a .json from a url that you can use in your script.
 This function does not exist in p5.js for browser but it mimics what jQuery's get would do.
-The square brackets inside the round brackets are mandatory.

 You can call it like this:
 ```javascript